WEC-Sim/WEC-Sim_Applications/README.md

 ribbon.

 A shortcut for running all the tests in the repository is provided at the root level with the `wecSimAppTest.m` function.
-This function can simply be run from the root directory, as follows:
+This function can be run from the root directory, as follows:

 ```
 >> cd \path\to\WEC-Sim_Applications